noodldocs/noodldocs.github.io/2.4/nodes/utilities/logic/states/README.md

 ![](./states_visual.gif ':class=img-size-l')

-The state node is often used to create animations on user interactions, and create state machines.
-Learn more in the States node guide
+The <span class="ndl-node">State</span> node is often used to create animations on user interactions, and create state machines.
+Learn more in the State Node Guide.

 ![](./states_node.gif ':class=img-size-l')